Sunday, 4 May 2014

 - ADFC (German cycle touring club) dictionaries: English-German, German-English, French-German-English (much better for German than French, naturally)

-- Park Tool's Bicycle Mechanic Languages Spreadsheet (not always as accurate, but includes German and Dutch among other non-Latinate languages)
+- Park Tool's Bicycle Mechanic Languages Spreadsheet (not always as accurate as some of the other glossaries above, but includes German and Dutch among other non-Latinate languages)

 BIKE PARTS, COMPONENTS, AND SUPPLIES: